blaine-geiger/Pwnagotchi/README.md

   <img src="https://imgur.com/emJEgKR.jpg" height="80%" width="80%" alt="finished-build"/><br /><br />
 </p>

 Credit goes to all of the developers who worked on the device.
 This project reflects building and studying the device.
-This project is meant for ethical hacking purpose of education and study.
+This project is meant for ethical hacking purposes, education, and analysis.
 I do not condone using this device or knowledge in malicious manner.